jhidding/MacroExercises.jl/docs/src/polynomials.md

 @elapsed test_f1(100)
 ```

+On my machine this takes about two seconds.
 A profiler reveals that most time (about 70%) is spent computing the `:^` function.
 We can be more efficient if we use incremental multiplication.

 ``` {.julia #polynomials}
 function compute_tight_loop(f::Polynomial{T}, x::T) where T<:Number